KuaiYu715/Steps-Counts-Analysis/README.md

 ### Data origin

+Our data is about steps data for each day recorded by participants' activity trackers.
+Some trackers recorded the steps data seperated by time in hours or date.

 ### Data definitions

 Summary of files, tables, and fields.
 You can use markdown `tables` here to improve the formating of the information.